Orange-OpenSource/hasplayer.js/README.md

 ## Quick Start

-Download 'master' or latest tagged release, extract and open home page of any sample from the samples folder (hasplayer.js/samples/) in your web browser.
+Download 'development' branch, extract and open home page of any sample from the samples folder (hasplayer.js/samples/) in your web browser.
+A build version can be obtained by running `grunt build`.
+The build files are generated under 'hasplayer.js/build' folder.

 ## Demo